marjoleinF/pre/README.md

 #> [1] 22.09351
 ```

 More complex prediction ensembles can be derived with the gpe() function.
-The abbreviation gpe stands for generalized prediction ensembles, which in addition to rules and linear terms may also include hinge functions of the predictor variables Jerome H Friedman (1991).
+The abbreviation gpe stands for generalized prediction ensembles, which in addition to rules and linear terms may also include hinge functions of the predictor variables Friedman (1991).
 Addition of hinge functions may improve predictive accuracy (but may also reduce interpretability).

 References
 ==========